ShaodongWei/ProteoFlow/README.md

 cleaned_data: "data_input/cleaned_data.tsv" # the input abundance table (first column is sample id, other columns are features, rows are samples), can be protein or peptide level
 raw_data: "data_input/raw_data.tsv" # the abundance table that is not preprocessed.
 metadata: "data_input/metadata.tsv" # the input metadata table (first column is sample id).
-group_column: "sample_type" # the column names in metadata to group samples.
+group_column: "group" # the column names in metadata to group samples.
 output_directory: "output" # the output directory name
 threads: 10 # number of threads
 ```